awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 1. In the **Command document** list, choose the SSM document `AWS-RunPatchBaseline`\.

 1. In the **Command parameters** section, do one of the following:
-   + If you are checking whether new kernel live patches are available, for **Operation**, choose `Scan`\.
-For **Reboot Option**, if do not want your instances to reboot after this operation, choose `NoReboot`\.
+   + If you're checking whether new kernel live patches are available, for **Operation**, choose `Scan`\.
+For **Reboot Option**, if don't want your instances to reboot after this operation, choose `NoReboot`\.
 After the operation completes, you can check for new patches and compliance status in Compliance\.
    + If you checked patch compliance already and are ready to apply available kernel live patches, for **Operation**, choose `Install`\.
-For **Reboot Option**, if you do not want your instances to reboot after this operation, choose `NoReboot`\.
+For **Reboot Option**, if you don't want your instances to reboot after this operation, choose `NoReboot`\.

 1. For information about working with the remaining controls on this page, see [Running commands from the console](rc-console.md)\.